loettz/interview-process-survival/README.md

 ## Something's missing? :ghost:

 You have useful information that is missing in here?
-Feel free to get in touch :relaxed:
+Feel free to get in touch or [contribute :sparkles:](CONTRIBUTING.md) :relaxed: